cabinlab/hassio-addons/claude-home/README.md

 ## Installation

 1. Add this repository to your Home Assistant add-on store
-2. Install the Claude Terminal add-on
+2. Install the Claude Home add-on
 3. Start the add-on
 4. Click "OPEN WEB UI" or the sidebar icon to access
 5. On first use, follow the OAuth prompts to log in to your Anthropic account